 To identify if it employs SSL or not, look at the URL on the site.
 If the URL starts with HTTPS:// (instead of just HTTP://) and an icon of a locked padlock is visible right next to the URL in the address bar, that means that SSL is installed.

-We also recommend that you use a VPN to ensure your online communications remain encrypted.
+We also recommend that you use a VPN Service to ensure your online communications remain encrypted.
 Even if the website is unsecure, a VPN would still be there keeping your online communications safe and secure.

 - Thoroughly read the terms and conditions